-After sailing is finished, the jib is dropped and the mainsail is roller furled.
+After sailing is finished, the jib is dropped and the mainsail is roller furled or folded.
 Remember to lift the boom aft end as required with topping lift for smooth roller furling.
-Once fully rolled, you should then mainsail with one hand, and reverse wind the boom with the other.
+Once fully rolled, you should then hold the mainsail with one hand, and reverse wind the boom with the other.
 This loosens the tightly rolled main, preventing any wrinkles, and relieves any bending force on the battens.

-The floats can be folded before arriving at the ramp for reduced beam, and this also allows the float bows to be very useful step - off points, if needed.
-Use the secondary wider folded position on the Cruze 970 if windy and there is still some distance to the ramp.
-Prior to folding, with all rotating masts, the mast raising wires must fitted.
+The floats can be folded before arriving at the ramp for reduced beam, and this also allows the float bows to be very useful step-off points, if needed.
+Use the secondary wider folded position on the F-31 if windy and there is still some distance to the ramp.

+Prior to folding, with all rotating masts, the mast raising wires must be fitted.

-Rotating masts must be supported by raising wires before disconnecting shrouds, or mast could fall.
+Rotating masts must be supported by raising wires before disconnecting shrouds, or mast could fall

-(The advantages of multihull with shallow draft can be easily seen.
-Sometimes you don't even need anchor.
-Just pull up at the nearest beach.)
+The advantages of a multihull with shallow draft can be easily seen.
+Sometimes you don't even need to anchor.
+Just pull up at the nearest beach - an F-27 in Japan.